Previous dayApril 13, 2026Next day

 25.3 km---✓ ReviewedUSGS →

-A magnitude 2.1 earthquake was recorded 85 km SE of Unalaska, Alaska on April 13, 2026 at 18:42 UTC.
-This was a shallow crustal earthquake, focused at 25.3 km depth.
+At 18:42 UTC on April 13, 2026, a magnitude 2.1 tremor occurred 85 km SE of Unalaska, Alaska.
+The event originated approximately 25.3 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 53.356°N, -165.579°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-13